Latent Action Pretraining Through World Modeling: Results Discussion

 \subsubsection{Results on LIBERO-90}

-As shown in Figure ~\ref{fig:baselines-bar}, Training from scratch provides baselines of 91.4\% (BAKU) and 90.5\% (DP), while supervised pretraining on BridgeData v2 improves performance to 93.3\% and 92.1\%, respectively.
-World modeling pretraining results in more improvement: BAKU reaches 94.2\% with BridgeData v2 (WM) and 92.6\% with Something-Something v2 (WM), while Diffusion Policy achieves 93.7\% and 92.6\% under the same settings.
-These results highlight that world modeling not only reduces reliance on action labels but can also match or surpass supervised pretraining across different models.
+As shown in Figure~\ref{fig:baselines-bar}, Training from scratch provides baselines of 91.4\% (BAKU) and 85.7\% Diffusion Policy, while supervised pretraining on BridgeData improves performance to 92.7\% and 91.9\%, respectively.
+World modeling pretraining results in improvement: BAKU reaches 93.7\% with BridgeData (WM) and 92.6\% with Something-Something (WM), while Diffusion Policy achieves 93.0\% and 91.9\% under the same settings.
+These results highlight that world modeling not only reduces reliance on action labels but can match or surpass supervised pretraining across models.